mrvip1206/tiktokv4/README.md

 This is a modification of https://github.com/kangoka/tiktodv3 adding followers to the script

-This uses Vipto.de as a basis for getting view, like, and followers.
+This uses Vipto.de as a basis for getting views, likes, and followers.

 *-10 followers per 2 minutes*